Common Dell Laptop Problems & Fixes UK 2026: Won’t Turn On, Overheating & More

 Why does my Dell laptop keep overheating and shutting down?

-Usually a dust-clogged heatsink duct or thermal paste that has dried out over the years, so the fan runs constantly and the machine throttles or shuts down under load.
-Compressed air clears surface lint; a heatsink clean and thermal-paste replacement is the lasting fix.
+Usually a heatsink duct clogged with dust or thermal compound that has hardened with age, so the fan runs flat out and the machine throttles or cuts out under load.
+Compressed air shifts surface lint; a proper heatsink clean and repaste is what actually lasts, and Dell's ePSA test confirms a thermal fault first.

 How do I fix a Dell laptop that won't turn on?

-Try a known-good charger, then a hard reset (battery out if removable, hold power 15 seconds), then Dell's ePSA / SupportAssist Pre-Boot diagnostic (Fn+Power or F12 at boot).
-If those make no difference and there is no charge light, the fault is likely the DC jack, battery or power circuit.
+Start with a known-good charger, then a hard reset (battery out if removable, power held 15 seconds), then Dell's ePSA / SupportAssist Pre-Boot diagnostic via Fn+Power or F12 at boot.
+If none of that wakes it and no charge light shows, the fault is most likely the DC jack, the battery or the power circuit.

 Why is my Dell Inspiron hinge cracking at the corners?

-The hinge block works loose from the chassis over years of use, and the repeated stress cracks the plastic or metal around the mount.
-It is a common wear point on consumer laptops including the Inspiron.
+Years of use ease the hinge block away from the chassis, and the repeated strain fractures the plastic or metal around the mount.
+It is a well-known wear point on consumer laptops, the Inspiron included.

 Is it safe to keep using a Dell laptop with a cracked hinge?

-Generally no. Every open-close worsens the crack and chafes the display cable that routes through the hinge, which can turn a hinge job into a screen repair.
-Re-securing the hinge early is the cheaper outcome.
+Generally not.
+Each open and close widens the split and saws at the display cable in the hinge barrel, which can turn a hinge fix into a screen one.
+Re-anchoring the hinge early is the cheaper road.

 How much does it cost to fix common Dell laptop problems?